 Welcome to my academic website.
 I will an Assistant Professor of Political Science as well as the Graduate Coordinator at Eastern Illinois University in the Fall of 2019.
 I teach in a variety of areas, including American institutions, political behavior, and research methods.
 My research focuses largely on the intersection between religiosity and political behavior (especially in the American context).
 Previously, I have completed an appointment as a post doctoral research fellow at the Paul Simon Public Policy Institute in Carbondale, Illinois.
 While there I was an adviser on issues of survey methodology and polling, as well as providing data collection and analysis.

 I have published over a dozen journal articles in a number of well regarded peer reviewed journals including Politics & Religion, the Journal for the Scientific Study of Religion, the Review of Religious Research, the Journal of Religious Leadership, Representation and Politics, Groups, and Identities.

-In addition, my research has been covered in a variety of media outlets including The New York Times, The Washington Post, Vox, 538, Christianity Today, Religion News Service, The Daily Mail, The Corner of Church and State, and NPR-WSIU.
+In addition, my research has been covered in a variety of media outlets including The New York Times, The Washington Post, Vox, Christianity Today, Religion News Service, The Daily Mail, Deseret News, and C-SPAN.

 Along with publishing in a number of media outlets I am the co-founder and frequent contributor to Religion in Public, a forum for scholars of religion and politics to make their work accessible to a more general audience.
 In addition, I am a pastor in the American Baptist Church, having served my current church for over twelve years.